neil-mc-m/distilled/README.md

 environment
 -----------
-* replace the api key in the .env.example file with a real key
+* replace the api key in the .env.example file with a real key and rename it to .env

 serve
 -----